Twelve-Day War: Reactions and responses

 Iranian government propaganda poster, with a quote from Ali Khamenei: "The Zionist enemy has made a big mistake, has committed a great crime, it must be punished and it is being punished, it has already been punished."

 In Iran, after the initial wave of Israeli strikes, various authorities warned of a retaliation to follow.
 There were also local support for retaliation and trepidation as to what would follow.
 Diasporic figures were generally continuing their support for opposition to the government.
 Iran also claimed that Pakistan would use its nuclear weapons against Israel, should they be used on Iran.
 Pakistan denied this.

-In Israel, Netanyahu stated that the strikes marked a pivotal moment claiming "We are at a decisive moment in Israel's history" and said would continue until the threat from Iran was neutralized.
+In Israel, Netanyahu said that the strikes marked a pivotal moment, stating: "We are at a decisive moment in Israel's history" and said the strikes would continue until the threat from Iran was neutralized.

 Defense Minister Israel Katz said, in response to Iran's initial attacks that it had crossed red lines by targeting civilians, and added that they will pay very heavy prices for that.
 Katz warned that "Tehran will burn" if Iran continues to fire missiles at Israel.
 IDF Chief of Staff Eyal Zamir stated that the Israeli Army is "mobilizing tens of thousands of soldiers and preparing across all borders," as he warned that "anyone who tries to challenge us will pay a heavy price" and that "it was at point of no return".
 Most Israelis supported Israeli strikes on Iran.